sduraphe/project-guardian-aws/README.md

 The pipeline ingests a document through a secure API, stores it in a locked-down S3 bucket, and queues it for asynchronous processing by a serverless function, with full auditability and monitoring.

-*(**Pro Tip:** Create a simple diagram of the architecture using a tool like diagrams.net and add a screenshot here.
-This is a huge plus for recruiters!)*

 ---